 If you are eligible for Irish citizenship, you may apply for an Irish passport.
 Irish passports give access to 188 countries and territories visa-free or with a visa on arrival.

 For assistance with acquiring Irish citizenship or assessing your eligibility for citizenship by birth, call us today on (+353) 061 518 025.
-Our immigration lawyers can check if you are eligible, assist you with any necessary registrations and applications, and advise on your options if you do not qualify for Ireland citizenship by birth or descent.
+Our immigration team can check if you are eligible, assist you with any necessary registrations and applications, and advise on your options if you do not qualify for Ireland citizenship by birth or descent.

 Eligibility for citizenship for those born in Ireland

 To be eligible for citizenship as an Irish born child, you must fall into one of two categories below.